A review of the Taxify vs Uber services in South Africa, and how they differ.

 Note: This post is not sponsored.
 I just wanted to share my thoughts.

 A little-known fact about me is that I don’t drive.
 I’m a fully-grown adult and while I can drive, I don’t have my license.
 I know some people find it insane, but I’ve never had the urge to be a driver and I’ve never had the need to do so.
 Before I worked from home with Inkfish Digital, I used public transport to and from town.
 Easy, peasy.

-Of course, there are times when I need to get around without the help of public transport and when my darling husband is at work.
+Of course, there are times when I need to get around (to blog events, coffee dates, or shopping trips) without the help of public transport and when my darling husband is at work.
 It’s moments like that when the Taxify and Uber services are my best friends.
 In fact, it’s become a family joke that I’ll request an Uber at the drop of a hat.